-- Douglas-fir 1,028,000m

-- Eucalypts (non durable) 475,000m
+■ Douglas-fir 1,028,000m3 ■ Eucalypts (non durable) 475 000m3 21,000m3 Cypresses

-- Cypresses 21,000m

-At present, Douglas-fir is primarily destined for structural lumber markets or exported as logs, non-durable eucalypts are predominantly grown for pulp and paper markets, and cypresses are used to produce a range of interior and exterior timber products.
-Naturally durable eucalypts are an emerging species.
+At present, Douglas-fir is primarily destined for structural lumber markets or exported as logs, durable eucalypts are predominantly grown for pulp and paper markets, and cypresses are used to produce a range of interior and exterior timber products.
+Non-durable eucalypts are an emerging species group.

-- Figure 1: Area breakdown by specialty wood species - Figure 2: Regional distribution of specialty species (MPI NEFD 2016)
+Figure 1: Area breakdown by specialty wood species

+Figure 2: Regional distribution of specialty species (MPI NEFD 2016)